Hewya/hewya/README.md

 [![My Skills](https://skillicons.dev/icons?i=c,cpp,py,docker,git,bash,vscode&perline=10)](https://skillicons.dev)

-# Looking for a Junior Data Analyst position
+# Looking for a DevOps internship
 I'm currently a student at 42 in Le Havre.<br/>
 I was able to delve deeply into C and C++, as well as Python and Docker.
 I was also able to learn how to use Git, Grafana and Bash.<br/>
 Motivated, organized, and curious, I am now seeking an opportunity to apply my skills and grow in a professional setting.